Android-for-Python/Android-for-Python-Users/README.md

 If 'List of devices attached' is followed by an empty line then the configuration is incorrect.
 Usually because either the Android device debug options are not set, or adb is run from a virtual machine that can't see the physical USB port.

-**Do not debug install using a file manager**.
+**Do not install a debug apk using a file manager**.
 Do not install a *debug* apk by copying it to the Android device and using a file manager to install the app.
 This will **intermittently fail** on an app update, requiring an uninstall and loss of user data.
 Also this install method does not allow viewing debug error messages.

 An app that has been debugged and is ready to be distributed must be built using the *release* option not the *debug* option, and must be signed.
 For more details see [Release Builds](#release-builds).
 An app built with the *release* option can be installed either via the Android Store, some other Store, or using a file manager.